public class DefaultPSKManager extends PSKManager

 with this server.

-getPSKCredential(identity, SSLTransport)
+getPSKCredential(identity, SSLTransport).

-Depending on if the first argument (identity) is null
+Depending on if the first argument (identity) is null or not,

 the PSKManager will search for a PSKCredential based on the psk identity (hint)